toliver38/coun7er/countermeasures/CM0146_ConfigureFlexibleSingleMasterOperationsRoles.md

 - Configure a separate domain controller as a stand-by operations master for forest roles.
 - Configure a separate domain controller as a stand-by operations master for domain roles.
-- Place domain-level roles on a high performace domain controller.
+- Place domain-level roles on a high performance domain controller.
 - Place forest-level roles on a domain controller in the root of the forest.

 Roles can be transferred via the Ntdsutil.exe or Microsoft Management Console (MMC) snap-ins.
 Ensure the machine has AD RSAT tool installed or is a domain controller in the forest where roles are being transferred.

-In some situations roles have to be seized instead of being transfered, for example if the domain controller possessing the role is no longer operational or gets demoted.
+In some situations roles have to be seized instead of being transferred, for example if the domain controller possessing the role is no longer operational or gets demoted.

 ### Transferring or Seizing Roles via Ntdsutil